 The insurance policy that you hold must also include at least 2 million in professional liability.

-However, please be advised that this policy will only respond if a lawsuit or allegation is brought against you in Canada.
+Please be advised that this policy is only valid if a claim is made against you in Canada.

-If you are providing online services to clients and patients based outside of Canada (such as within the US), please contact PROLINK at CKA@prolink.insure.
-We will help you secure separate coverage for lawsuits and allegations brought against you outside of Canada.
+If you are providing online services to clients and patients based outside of Canada, please contact Prolink at CKA@prolink.insure.
+They can help you acquire additional coverage for claims made against you outside of Canada.

-Kinesiology is the study of human movement, and it encompasses a wide range of topics including exercise physiology, biomechanics, motor control, and sports psychology.
-Kinesiologists use this knowledge to help people improve their physical performance, prevent injuries, and manage chronic conditions.
+Kinesiology is the scientific study of human movement.
+It encompasses a wide range of topics including exercise physiology, biomechanics, motor control, exercise prescription, and more.